PelleLille/hsl-docs/structures.rst

 import
 ------

 The `import` statement allows code to be structured in logical modules and shared between different scripts very much like `include_once` with the main difference that all symbols which should be used in the calling script has to be imported explicitly.
-Also instead of running the included code directly it is executed in a seperate context (with its own function and variable symbol table) referred to as "the module`s global scope".
+Also instead of running the included code directly it is executed in a seperate context (with its own function and variable symbol table) referred to as "the module's global scope".
 If a file is imported multiple times (regardless of the symbols imported) its code will only be executed once (and could be used to initiate global state), very much like `include_once` would behave.
-All symbols in a module`s symbol table is exported (by default), that include symbols which the module itself has imported from another module (a.k.a forwarding imports).
+All symbols in a module's symbol table is exported (by default), that include symbols which the module itself has imported from another module (a.k.a forwarding imports).
 An import can not be conditionally and must be defined unconditionally in the script (that usually means at the top of a script).

 ::